 What is PWHT?

-Post-weld heat treatment or PWHT is a controlled process that involves reheating the metal below its lower critical transformation temperature, following a welding process.
+The full form of PWHT is Post-weld heat treatment.
+PWHT is a controlled process that involves reheating the metal below its lower critical transformation temperature, following a welding process.
 The material is then held at the elevated temperature for a predetermined period of time to alleviate residual stresses, increase the strength, increase or decrease the hardness, and reduce the risk of cracking by microstructural changes.
 An array of heating processes can be used to carry out post-weld heat treatment.

-Post Weld Heat Treatment or PWHT must be performed after every welding in order to ensure the material strength of the part is retained.
+Post Weld Heat Treatment or PWHT of Carbon Steel must be performed after every welding in order to ensure the material strength of the part is retained.
+The exact criteria for PWHT of carbon steel are mentioned in the ASME BPVC code.
 PWHT ensures the reduction of residual stresses, controlling material hardness, and enhancement of mechanical strength.

 If PWHT is neglected or performed incorrectly, the residual stresses can combine with service load stresses.
 The value may exceed a material’s design limitations leading to weld failures, higher cracking potential, and increased susceptibility to brittle fracture.
 Other benefits of PWHT are listed below: